Skip to content

 set

-The set method is one of the advanced methods in MyBatis-Plus for constructing update operations.
+The set method is one of the advanced methods in MyBatis-Plus for building update operations.
 It is used to specify the SET fields in an update statement.
-By calling the set method, you can define the fields to be modified and their new values in an update operation.
+By calling the set method, you can define which fields to modify and their new values during an update operation.

 Scope of Use